 ICH Guidance Q1B was published in 1996 describing a harmonized approach to photostability studies.
-Although it has been 20+ years since its publishing, questions still arise on how to execute a photostability study and how to interpret the results.
+Although it has been 20+ years since its publishing, questions still arise on how to execute a photostability study and how to interpret the results based on ICH stability guidelines.
 In this blog series, I will address common questions and detail how a photostability study is executed.
-At Alcami, photostability is conducted at three laboratory sites: Wilmington, NC; Edison, NJ; and St. Louis, MO.
+At Alcami, photostability is conducted at two laboratory sites: Wilmington, NC and St. Louis, MO.

 A photostability study is performed using either a full spectrum light source that produces a spectrum similar to D65/ID65 emission standard, or two separate light sources: one for near UV radiation with a spectral distribution from 320 nm to 400 nm with a maximum energy emission between 350 nm and 370 nm, and a second light source that is a cool white fluorescent lamp designed to produce an output similar to that specified in ISO 10977.
 Regardless of which approach is taken, the objective is to expose samples to an integrated amount of NLT 200 Watt·hrs/m2 of near-ultraviolet energy and NLT 1.2 million lux·hours of visible light.